sh4nnongoh/leaky-urls/README.md

 Ensure you have [pipenv](https://pypi.org/project/pipenv/) and [nvm](https://github.com/nvm-sh/nvm) installed, using the latest `python` and `node` versions from both frameworks.

+At the root project directory, run the following commands:

 ```
 # install dependencies
 yarn